Prathameshmane/21_days_Prathamesh/README.md

 Day 8: Solving problems Using pandas.

-Day 9: Learning about Numpy.
+Day 9: Learning about Numpy arrays.